Wally869/SimiliStrings/README.md

 ## Motivation
 I am working on a story generator, and I wanted a quick way to ensure that the names generated for characters are not too close, to avoid potential confusion.

+## Future

+I'd like to do some tests on a variety of strings.
+Also compare/rewrite it to Levenshtein? (https://en.wikipedia.org/wiki/Levenshtein_distance)

 Usage:
 Use the CheckDistance function in main to compare words